direktt/direktt-auto-greet/readme.md

 ## Usage

-### Admin Interface
+### Plugin Settings

 - Find **Direktt > Settings > Auto Greet Settings** in your WordPress admin menu.
 - Configure:
-    - Do you want to send Welcome message for new subscribers?
+    - Do you want to send Welcome message for new subscribers.
-    - Choose the notification which will be sent to new subscribers.
+    - Choose the message template which will be sent to new subscribers.
-    - Do you want to send a notification to Direktt Admin when new user subscribes?
+    - Do you want to send a notification to Direktt Admin when new user subscribes.
-    - Choose the notification which will be sent to Direktt Admin when new user subscribes.
+    - Choose the message template which will be sent to Direktt Admin when new user subscribes.
-    - Set up Out of Office Auto Responder mode (Off/Only During Non-working hours/Always on)
+    - Set up Out of Office Auto Responder mode (Off / Only During Non-working hours / Always on)
     - Set up your working hours.
-    - Choose the notification which will be sent to user for Auto Reponder Always on mode.
+    - Choose the message template which will be sent to user for Auto Reponder Always on mode.
-    - Choose the notification which will be sent to user for Auto Reponder Non-working hours mode.
+    - Choose the message template which will be sent to user for Auto Reponder Non-working hours mode.

 ### Workflow

-- Welcome:
+- **Welcome**:
     - User subscribes to the channel:
-        - If "New Subscribers" checkbox is checked and "Subscriber Message Template" is configured, "Subscriber Message Template" message will be sent to that new subscriber.
+        - If **"New Subscribers"** checkbox is checked and **"Subscriber Message Template"** is configured, "Subscriber Message Template" message will be sent to that new subscriber.
-        - If "Admin" checkbox is checked and "Admin Message Template" is configured, "Admin Message Template" message will be sent to the Direktt Admin.
+        - If **"Admin"** checkbox is checked and **"Admin Message Template"** is configured, "Admin Message Template" message will be sent to the Direktt Admin.
-- Out of Office Auto Responder:
+- **Out of Office Auto Responder**:
-    - Off - There won't be Automated Messages (this does not affect Welcome messages).
+    - **Off** - There won't be Automated Messages (this does not affect Welcome messages).
-    - Only During Non-working hours:
+    - **Only During Non-working hours**:
         - Example - Subscriber sends a message at Thursday, 7:30 PM, Working hours for Thursday are 9:00 AM - 5:00 PM.
 "Non-working hours mode message template" message will be sent to user.
         - Example - Subscriber sends a message at Sunday, Sunday is configured as closed.
 "Non-working hours mode message template" message will be sent to user.
         - Example - Subscriber sends a message at Monday, 2:00 PM, Working hours for Monday are 9:00 AM - 5:00 PM.
 Nothing will be sent to user.
-    - Always on:
+    - **Always on**:
         - Example - You go on holiday and set Out of Office Auto Responder mode to Always On.
 Subscriber sends a message to you, and they will get the automated "Non-working hours mode message template" message.

 ### Admin Shortcode (Front End)

-Intended only for Direktt Admin (no other user can see it), with this Shortcode Direktt Admin can change the current Out of Office Auto Responder mode.

 ```[direktt_auto_greet]```

+Intended for Direktt Channel Admins, with this Shortcode Direktt Channel Admin can change the current Out of Office Auto Responder mode right from Direktt Mobile App.

 ## Notification Templates